 Today, I am happy to have Leon Scott Baxter, the author of the newly released parenting book, Secrets of Safety-Net Parenting, and the founder of the website SafetyNetters.com share with us his parenting tips on how to really connect with your child even when you are very different people.
 He’s been an elementary school teacher for eighteen years.
 He says he has always loved his daughter, but it took him awhile to learn to like her for who she was.
 This article is about how working together, never giving up and finally understanding her has brought them so much closer together.
 If you have an anxious, emotional child, you may relate to this story particularly well.

-Learning to Like the Child You Love
+Learning to Like Your Child Even When You Can’t Understand Their Behavior

 Image Credit: ©MorgueFile.com/